certbot/certbot/docs/install.rst

-To double check the integrity of the ``certbot-auto`` script before running it using gpg2 requires the package gnupg installed
+To double check the integrity of the ``certbot-auto`` script before running it using gpg2 requires the package gnupg or gnupg2 installed

 Installing with ``certbot-auto`` requires 512MB of RAM in order to build some